-Most of the members have brand new cd's out, and they are, of course, GREAT! so go to their individual websites to find out about these.
+Most of the members have cd's out, and they are, of course, GREAT! so go to their individual websites to find out about these.

 Honk has its origins back in 1970 with Steve Wood, Don Whaley and Tris Imboden, all from different bands who shared a common desire to make original, adventurous music.
 They added members and lost members over the next two years, changing into the band that still plays together thirty years later.
 In 1971, Honk expanded by one guitar player, Richard Stekol, and a recording contract with Granite Records, and the next year added a girl singer (Beth Fitchet) and a saxophonist (Craig Buhler).